 Political Science- Political Economy of Human Trafficking

 Women & Gender Studies: Advanced Seminar

 Women & Gender Studies: Feminist Inquiry-Theory & Praxis

 History- War & Gender in US History

 Where Graduates Go

-A Women and Gender Studies minor will prepare you to navigate gendered workplaces and contribute your expertise in understanding and addressing dynamics related to gender, diversity, and equity in many different professions.
+A Women & Gender Studies major or minor will prepare you to navigate gendered workplaces and contribute your expertise in understanding and addressing dynamics related to gender, diversity, and equity in many different professions.
 Some of our most recent graduates are pursuing careers in teaching, public relations, journalism, business, politics, and the non-profit sector.
-Other Women and Gender Studies minors are enrolled in law school or graduate programs in women, gender, and sexuality studies, political science, English, media studies, history, social work, and the seminary.
+Other Women & Gender Studies students are enrolled in law school or graduate programs in women’s, gender, and sexuality studies, political science, English, media studies, history, social work, and the seminary.